quotecenter/datadog-documentation/content/graphing/infrastructure/livecontainers.md

 ## Logs in Side Panel

-For any container sending logs to Datadog, you can view and search these logs in the side panel with access to real-time [Live Tail][8] data.
+For any container sending logs to Datadog, you can view and search these logs in the side panel.
+This includes near real-time log data from [Live Tail][7].

-To access the logs for your live containers, from the [Containers][1] page click on your desired container to reveal the side panel.
-From here select the "Logs" tab :
+To access the logs for your live containers, navigate to the [Containers][1] page, and then click on the container you want to reveal in the side panel.
+From here you can select the "Logs" tab :

 {{< img src="graphing/infrastructure/livecontainers/accessingsidepanel.png" alt="Logs Tab" responsive="true" style="width:60%;">}}

-Initially the logs will be displayed from the Live Tail view, and you will be able to search across the incoming messages.
-An example of a search that could be done here would be for logs that have a status of `Error`.
+Initially, logs from the Live Tail view will be displayed, and you will be able to search across the log lines as they come in.

-We also allow you to search across logs you have selected to index for a specific container.
-Simply change the timeframe to your desired time window in the top right corner & your search expands to display the relevant logs.
+We also allow you to search across container logs that you have chosen to index.
+This can be done by changing the timeframe in the top right corner of the side panel, to your desired time window.
+This will expand your search to display the relevant logs within the new timeframe.

-As you can see in the preview below, we also provide you with the ability to leverage custom facets.
-Datadog automatically incorporates key attributes about your logs into facets,  so you can quickly search, filter & aggregate your data within this side panel view.
+As shown in the preview below, you have the ability to logically filter logs by leveraging tags.
+An example search would be for container logs that explicitly have an `Error` status.
+Key attributes about your logs are already stored in tags, which enables you to search, filter & aggregate as needed.

 {{< img src="graphing/infrastructure/livecontainers/livecontainerlogssidepanel.gif" alt="Preview Logs Sidepanel" responsive="true" style="width:80%;">}}